nosqlbench/nosqlbench-docs/site/content/docs/reference/core_activity_parameters.md

 **bucket**

-This is a round robin planner which draws operations from buckets in circular fashion, removing each bucket as it is exhausted.
+This is a round-robin planner which draws operations from buckets in circular fashion, removing each bucket as it is exhausted.
 For example, the ratios A:4, B:2, C:1 would yield the sequence A B C A B A A. The ratios A:1, B5 would yield the sequence A B B B B B.